 Depending on the type of content they generate, creators are your inroad to each of these niche communities.
 Marketers who know their niche can tap directly into these segments and promote their brand to specific users interested in similar content.

 TikTok has a distinctly home-grown feel.
 It’s not about high production value or polish; it’s about being authentic and personable.

-A recent Adweek study announced that a staggering “49% of TikTok users said they have purchased a product or service from a brand after seeing it advertised, promoted, or reviewed on the platform.”
-This willingness to spend based on an influencer’s recommendation is because followers trust their favorite content creators.
+A recent Ad Week study reported that 49% of TikTok users have purchased a product or service from a brand after seeing it advertised, promoted, or reviewed on the platform.
+This willingness to spend based on an influencer’s recommendation is based on a high level of trust between followers and their favorite content creators.
 Once influencers show your brand to their audience, that audience will be far more likely to follow and trust your brand.

 Your influencer marketing campaign doesn’t have to be a sneaky or unwanted ad.
 It should be a genuine partnership, where content creators share your brand on their own terms, with their own unique voice.

 How to Find TikTok Influencers in 4 Steps

 TikTok influencer marketing doesn’t necessarily mean shelling out enormous checks for the biggest stars.
 For many brands, partnering with smaller-scale micro-influencers is a great way to stay within budget and actually tap into deeper connections.
 Here’s how to discover the right influencers for your brand.